canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-deploy.md

 )
 s3 = session.client("s3", endpoint_url=<S3_ENDPOINT>, config=config)

-s3.create_bucket(Bucket="history-server")
+s3.create_bucket(Bucket=<BUCKET_NAME>)
-s3.put_object(Bucket="history-server", Key=("spark-events/"))
+s3.put_object(Bucket=<BUCKET_NAME>, Key=("spark-events/"))
 ```

 #### Setup Spark service account to run Kyuubi engines

-Charmed Spark bundles the Apache Kyuubi project for enabling HiveServer capabilities
+Charmed Spark includes support for Apache Kyuubi project which enables users to
-using Spark SQL engines for executing queries and distribute the processing.
-Kyuubi needs a
+remotely connect to a Spark cluster using ODBC/JDBC and query their data with
-dedicated service account to be used for running the driver and executors engine pods.
+standard SQL.
+Kyuubi requires a dedicated service account to be used for running
+the driver and executor engine pods.

 The service account can be created using the `spark-client` snap: